 Nonwoven composite fabrics

 Multilayer nonwovens (Multiple fibre composite nonwovens) are nonwoven fabrics with multiple layers of different types of fibers with varying functionalities. ie. Each layer of the fabric will provide the fabric with specific qualities like water repellency, fire retardancy, etc.

-Related posts : How to sew Vinyl, pleather and plastic; What are woven fabrics? ; How are fabrics made?; What are textiles?; 20 qualitites to look for in fabric.; What are natural fabrics? ; What are animal fabrics?; Fabric dictionary
+Related posts : How to sew Vinyl, pleather and plastic; What are woven fabrics? ; How are fabrics made?; Textiles: Overview; 20 qualitites to look for in fabric.; What are natural fabrics? ; What are animal fabrics?; Fabric dictionary